Weak lensing calibration of mass bias in the REFLEX+BCS X-ray galaxy cluster catalogue: Results and Discussion

 Next, we fit the weak lensing signal with a simple spherically-symmetric NFW profile, miscentered using the distribution in Eq.~\ref{eq:mis_cent} in redshift slices as described in Section \ref{sec:mis_cent}.
-We use the radius range $0.1-3$ $h_{70}^{-1}$ Mpc for the NFW haloes; this outer range corresponds to approximately the virial radius for a cluster at the mean mass and redshift, so we should have minimal contribution from large-scale structure.
+We use the radius range $0.3-3$ $h_{70}^{-1}$ Mpc for the NFW haloes; this outer range corresponds to approximately the virial radius for a cluster at the mean mass and redshift, so we should have minimal contribution from large-scale structure.
+We use a Markov chain Monte Carlo analysis to perform the fit, as implemented with the \textsc{emcee} package \citep{2013PASP..125..306F}, using 100 walkers and 2000 steps, excluding 50 steps as burn-in.
+We use an MCMC here because the likelihood surface is non-Gaussian, particularly for the simulation fits described below.
+We report the median of all the values in the chain as our best-fit value, and the errors are given by the distance from the median to the 16th and 84th percentile of the chains.
 We show results from two different options for the width of the miscentering distribution, $0.25\arcmin$ and $0.5\arcmin$.
 Both fit the data relatively well, with some bins and fits preferring the lower offset and some the higher.
 Since we are eliding other possible sources of error as well (such as possible insufficient modeling of the brightest cluster galaxy), we believe that these results represent the allowable range given our knowledge of these systems.
 Offsets of $1\arcmin$ were tried and ruled out by increased $\chi^2$ values, and since $0.25\arcmin$ was already too narrow for some bins we did not try lower widths.
-Then we fix the mass-concentration relation to the $z=0$ relation from \citet{2013ApJ...766...32B}, which gives us a typical concentration of $c_{200} \sim 4-4.5$ for this mass range.
+Given the insensitivity of our masses to this parameter and the fact that a reasonably large range of miscentering widths provides a good fit to the data, we do not attempt to constrain this parameter further.
+Then we fix the mass-concentration relation to the relation from \citet{2013ApJ...766...32B} as implemented by the Colossus package \citep{2015ApJ...799..108D}, which gives us a typical concentration of $c_{200} \sim 3.5-4.5$ for this mass range.
 The best-fitting NFW profile, and the range of fits comprising the $\pm 1\sigma$ masses, are shown in Fig.~\ref{fig-fit}.
 Parameters of the fit are shown in Table~\ref{bintable}.